CodelyTV/scala-basic-skeleton/doc/lessons/1-why-scala.md

 # Why Scala

 ## OOP - Functional
-* Promotes and make it easier to deal with immutability
+* Promotes and makes it easier to handle immutability
 * Immutable collection APIs by default
 * Case Classes
 ```scala